-- (i) What is the proper regularization of the RG-equation? - (ii) Are there regularizations which lead to distinct critical exponents? - (iii) What is the physical interpretation of this new fixed point?
-Is it relevant for wetting? - (iv) What is the phyical interpretation of the cusp, and of the cubic shock front? - (v) What is the proper protocol for a simulation?
+(i) What is the proper regularization of the RG equation?(ii) Are there regularizations that lead to distinct critical exponents?

+(iii) What is the physical interpretation of this new fixed point?
+Is it relevant for wetting?

+(iv) What is the physical interpretation of the cusp, and of the cubic shock front?

+(v) What is the proper protocol for a simulation?